back to michaelgruen.com

 75% of people think that Gruen is smug

-I’m hoping in the decade (or so) since running that survey I’ve evolved.
-Admittedly, I still have work to do.
+I’m hoping in the decade (or so) since running that survey that I have evolved.
+I still have work to do.
 Please call me out on them as I, by definition, can lack self-awareness here.
-(Hence, still listed as a blind spot.)
+(Hence, a blind spot.)

 EOF